-We've finally made a proper stamping tutorial!
+Hi friends!
+Welcome to our comprehensive tutorial on inking and printing with rubber stamps!
 This step-by-step guide is perfect for novice stampers, as well as stamping experts!
 You never know, you might pick up new tricks from fellow stampers...

 We've seen poorly made stamps that can create problems when not etched deeply enough, made with cheaper materials or cut improperly.
 But, you'll never have those problems with Paper Sushi stamps!
 With high quality stamps, the proper ink and the tips below, stamping can be a breeze.

 First off, make sure you're using the correct ink for your surface!
 Whether you're using matte paper, wood, fabric, or metal, there is the perfect ink out there!
 We recommend taking a look at our blog post specifically about using the right kind of ink as a first step.
 You can read our post, What Kind of Ink Should I Use?

 Inking properly can be the most difficult step, as it takes some practice to get a feel for the right amount of ink.
 We find that a lot of brand new stampers like to use more ink than they actually need!
 Pushing the stamp into the ink pad can overink your stamp and get excess ink around the edges and even on the mount.
 We recommend holding the ink pad in your non-dominant hand and the stamp in your dominant hand.
 If you don't find this way comfortable, place the stamp on the table.
 Then lightly pat the ink pad against the stamp from one edge, moving horizontally to the opposite edge.
 With inverted stamps (stamps like our All You Need is Love), with a lot more stamping surface area, you'll need a bit more ink coverage.